alii/eslint-plugin-firebase-functions/README.md

 <details>
 <summary>
+<code>safe-function-exports</code> —
-`safe-function-exports`: Ensures that firebase functions defined in a file are exported inline as a named export
+Ensures that firebase functions defined in a file are exported inline as a named export
 </summary>

 ```ts